le4rnt3ch-oss/LearnTech/README.md

+# LEARNTECH
 _A Hybrid Gamified Learning Tool for Accessible and Organized Study Resources among Grade 11 ICT Students at Naga College Foundation_

-This is the frontend prototype with login and logout functionality.
+This is the frontend prototype with login, logout, and main site navigation.

 ## Test Login
 - Username: `student`